kentaro/fish-ghq-vscode/README.md

 ## License

-This project is under the MIT License.
+This project is forked and modified from [https://github.com/matsumotory/fish-ghq-vscode](https://github.com/matsumotory/fish-ghq-vscode) under the MIT License.